Prag8855/aab/frontend/content/glossary/Kündigungsfrist.md

 **[How job notice periods work ➞](/guides/job-notice-period)**

 Apartment leases usually have a 3-month notice period.
-It starts when the landlord receives your cancellation letter.
+It starts when the landlord receives your termination letter.
 You must pay rent until the end of the notice period.

 **[How apartment notice periods work ➞](/guides/moving-out#calculate-your-notice-period)**